-Sofi is finishing her Freshman year at Walter Payton College Prep, and she attended Rogers Park Montessori School through 8th grade.
+Sofi is completing her sophomore year at Walter Payton College Prep, and she attended Rogers Park Montessori School through 8th grade.
 She has been studying classical piano since the age of 7, and has competed in competitions such as Roberta Savler and the Sonatina Festival.
 Sofi has also been a reading tutor for younger children this winter at Jenner Elementary school.
 She is an avid volleyball player, playing year-round club volleyball.

-A Sophomore at Northside College Preparatory High School, Ben has studied classical piano for ten years.
+A Junior at Northside College Preparatory High School, Ben has studied classical piano for ten years.
 He has won awards for his piano performances and is a performing member of NCP’s elite Jazz Band program.
 Ben also combines his classical training with his love of pop music to create piano covers of current artists’ hits, earning him a spot in an MTV advertisement featuring his piano cover of Machine Gun Kelly’s “At My Best.”
 Ben is a Montessori graduate with experience assisting preschool and elementary-aged children in the classroom and spent his last three summers as a big brother at his Wisconsin Northwoods sleepaway camp.